 , JMGA Ski Guide Stage II

-, Certified Instructor of the Japan Telemark Ski Association
+, Japan Telemark Ski Association Certified Instructor

-Vertical Land | Yuki Ito
+Vertical Land |Yuki Ito

 Beginners to BC should lighten their gear to reduce the disadvantage to others